MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define BED_MINTEMP 5
 {% endhighlight %}

 One of the safety features that will prevent the printer from operating.
 Room temperature typically has a range of about 10-40'c.
-Should any sensor goes below its specified minimum above, Marlin will shut down the printer.
+Should any sensor goes below its specified minimum above, Marlin will shut down the printer, with a MINTEMP ERROR.

-`MINTEMP ERROR`: This error means your thermistor has either disconnected from the temperature pin or has gone open-circuit (or you have your printer in a freezind cold room!)
+`MINTEMP ERROR`: This error either means your thermistor has either disconnected from the temperature pin or has gone open-circuit, or you have your printer in a very cold room.

 {% highlight cpp %}
 #define HEATER_0_MAXTEMP 285